Friday, July 1, 2022

 CLICK ON IMAGE TO ENLARGE

-Kate Bowe (aka Mary Ann Taylor) has just two romance novels attributed to her.
+Kate Bowe (aka Mary Ann Taylor) has but two romance novels attributed to her.
 The second one, Horizons, was published by Harlequin in 1984, and is set in the mountains of Nepal.
 Gehm's magnificent wraparound cover art put us right there among the peaks and temples.

 CLICK ON IMAGE TO ENLARGE

 Ernest K. Gann (1910-1991) is one of the greatest aviation writers of the twentieth century, with more than 25 books about the subject published to his credit.
 At least eight of those works were turned into feature films (none were true to Gann's actual stories of course), including his memoir Fate is the Hunter, regarded by many as the greatest book ever written about flying.
-In retrospect, Gentlemen of Adventure isn't half bad either; it was published by Signet in paperback in 1984 with a great wraparound illustration by Gehm to make it airborne.
+In retrospect, Gentlemen of Adventure isn't half bad either; it was published by Signet in paperback in 1984 with a great wraparound illustration by Gehm (reminiscent of Livoti) to make it airborne.

 "This is the story of Kiffin Draper and Toby Bryant, pioneer airmen who flew to danger and glory-- in peace and war-- from the first days of makeshift flying machines to the age of the mighty jets... who shared adventures with the likes of Charles Lindbergh, Amelia Earhart, Billy Mitchell and Howard Hughes... who loved Lily, the daredevil beauty who married one and had an affair with the other, and alone had the power to save their friendship or destroy it.
 This is Ernest K. Gann's epic multigenerational novel of aviation and airplanes-- and the fiercely independent airmen whose dreams and guts and passions were the very stuff of soaring flight itself..."